 The Neuropathology Data Set

 In 2002, a second data collection system was implemented when NACC worked closely with Neuropathology Core Leaders to develop a detailed data set to collect neuropathology exam data.
-The NP system has been revised several times to date, and a new revision reflecting the 2012 NIA-AA criteria is expected to be implemented in the next several months.
+The NP system has been revised several times to date, and a new revision reflecting the 2012 NIA-AA criteria was implemented in early 2014.

 The Uniform Data Set — detail, comparability, and power

 Also in 2002, NIA appointed an ADC Clinical Task Force and charged it with developing the content for a standardized longitudinal clinical evaluation for use throughout the ADC Program—an evaluation that became the Uniform Data Set (UDS).
 NACC worked closely with NIA, the Clinical Task Force, and the ADCs to produce data-collection mechanisms and a database for the UDS, implementing it in September 2005.
 A new version of the UDS is currently under discussion.
-The UDS, which collects prospective and longitudinal clinical data, has grown in size to include more than 29,000 subjects as of September 2013.
-The data are open to both ADC and non-ADC researchers and have resulted in more than 260 publications to date.
-Neuropathology data are available on more than 13,000 subjects; most of the NP data are from subjects in the MDS, but the contribution of the UDS continues to grow, with NP data now available on more than 2,600 subjects that had been followed longitudinally in the UDS.
+The UDS, which collects prospective and longitudinal clinical data, has grown in size to include nearly 30,000 subjects as of March 2014.
+The data are open to both ADC and non-ADC researchers and have resulted in more than 600 publications to date.
+Neuropathology data are available on more than 13,900 subjects; most of the NP data are from subjects in the MDS, but the contribution of the UDS continues to grow, with NP data now available on more than 3,000 subjects that had been followed longitudinally in the UDS.
 The NACC database now stands as one of the largest and most comprehensive databases of its type in the world.